libgit2/objective-git/README.md

 1. Drag the ObjectiveGit.xcodeproj file into the project navigator
 2. Add the ObjectiveGit framework as a target dependency of your application
-3. Link your application with teh ObjectiveGit framework.
+3. Link your application with the ObjectiveGit framework.
 4. Add a new Copy Files build phase, set the destination to Frameworks and and the ObjectiveGit framework to that - this will package the framework with your application as an embedded private framework.
 5. Don't forget to `#import <ObjectiveGit/ObjectiveGit.h>` as you would with any other framework.